TriumphLLC/Blend4Web/deploy/doc/en/_sources/postprocessing_effects.txt

 Activation
 ----------

 The outlining is activated programmatically via API.
 Different animation models can be applied such as constant glow, fading out glow, pulsatory glow and any other.
-In order to enable the outlining effect on a certain object, make sure that the ``Render > Object Outlining`` panel's ``Enable`` property is set to ``ON`` or ``AUTO``.
+In order to enable the outlining effect on a certain object, make sure that the ``Render > Object Selection`` panel's ``Enable`` property is set to ``ON`` or ``AUTO``.

 Additional settings
 -------------------